-- Offering pay packages that promote internal equality and are competitive in the market to attract, recruit and retain great people; - Ensuring that pay decisions are free from unfair discrimination based on race, gender, age, religion, marital status and ethnic or social origin; - Reviewing salaries annually against internal and external salary data to ensure fairness and consistency across the business. - Rewarding great performance through our short-term incentive schemes, which are designed to reward achievement of business objectives and role requirements, as well as behaviours in line with Vitality values.
-Bonus payments are non-contractual and at Vitality's discretion. - Conducting annual compliance reviews of performance scorecards to ensure that they remain balanced and appropriate; - Ensuring that pay designs comply with all tax and regulatory requirements; - Providing long-term incentive schemes that create a sense of ownership in the Company; and - All remuneration decisions are governed by the Internal Remuneration Committee, which is a sub-committee of the External Remuneration Committee.
+- Offering pay packages that promote internal equality and are competitive in the market to attract, recruit and retain great people; - Ensuring that pay decisions are free from unfair discrimination based on race, gender, age, religion, marital status and ethnic or social origin; - Reviewing salaries annually against internal and external salary data to ensure fairness and consistency across the business. - Rewarding great performance through short-term incentive schemes, which are designed to reward achievement of business objectives and role requirements, as well as behaviours in line with Vitality values.
+Bonus payments are non-contractual and at Vitality's discretion. - Conducting annual compliance reviews of performance scorecards to ensure that they remain balanced and appropriate; - Ensuring that pay designs comply with all tax and regulatory requirements; - Providing long-term incentive schemes that create a sense of ownership in the Company; - All remuneration decisions are governed by the Internal Remuneration Committee, which is a subcommittee of the External Remuneration Committee.
 Interim salary increases are governed by the Interim Increase Committee, led by HR and attended by the Chief Financial Officer and Managing Directors.
-All senior management remuneration decisions are subject to further governance executed by the External Remuneration Committee.
+All senior management remuneration decisions are subject to further governance executed by the External Remuneration Committee; and - The External Remuneration Committee also consider the governance performance of the business in their decision making.